Where should we start? As far as I can remember there has always been a shortage of seafarers.

 The article goes on to say that in Japan, using data collected from ships, there is technology available that can make it possible to understand the situation on board in real time and discover irregularities at an early stage and to prevent the development of problems.
 The use of digital technology not only improves safety but also improves the efficiency of seafarers’ work and can also be used for educational purposes.
 It then goes on to discuss some of the equipment available now, that can do this.

-Interestingly the article on pages 17 and 18 is headed: ‘Japan looks toward automated shipping’, which one assumes, would have a significant impact on combatting the shortage of seafarers, to the point that they may become extinct maybe?
+Interestingly the article on pages 17 and 18 is headed: ‘Japan looks towards automated shipping’, which one assumes, would have a significant impact on combatting the shortage of seafarers, to the point that they may become extinct maybe?